-With airline fees skyrocketing left and right, carry-ons are making more sense than ever.
-Fortunately, luggage makers are stepping up to the plate by upgrading their wares and turning out bags that combine practicality and style in one swoop.
+With travel finally opening up, but airlines preparing to sneak in and raise fees left and right, carry-ons are making more sense than ever.
+Fortunately, luggage makers are stepping up to the plate by turning out bags that combine practicality and style in one swoop.

 But, if you’re a serial over-packer like me, it might be a little daunting to think you can fit everything you need for a long weekend in “one carry-on and a personal item”—never mind if I’m going away for a week!

 With that in mind, I collected some tips on how to pack (lightly) for my next trip.
-Do you have any to add?
-Please do!
-(I can use all the help I can get!)
+Read on!

-Top tip: Don’t pack at the last minute.
+Don’t pack at the last minute.
 While I very much like to get to the airport early, I usually make sure I’m too busy to pack until the night before.
 Bad idea.
-There’s a lot to be said for thinking your outfits through and laying them out (if you have a spare bedroom, put it to good use).
+There’s a lot to be said for thinking your outfits through and laying them out or hanging them up together (if you have a spare bedroom, put it to good use).

 Make a list.
 Yes, cheesy as it sounds, a packing list is a great idea.
 Don’t trust your brain to recall everything at the last minute.
-The travelers at IndependentTraveler.com have a great interactive packing list you can customize—highly recommended.
-It even has space for you to type in your own picks.
+Look online and you’ll find great interactive packing lists you can customize—highly recommended.
+It will take all the guesswork out of your suitcase!

 Think it through.
 Try to stick to double duty pieces, preferably in neutrals you can mix and match.
 You can always add color with a scarf (that can double as a belt or a head wrap, for example.)